harmony-one/multisig-react/readme.md

 yarn install
 ```

-For using the Rinkeby services:
+For using the Testnet services:

 ```
 yarn start